December 10, 2013

 Women training in IKI Krav Maga, Costa Rica

 Women Violence Awareness

-I just read a article from Israel about the year end report on violence against women; 15 women murdered this year by their significant other, 10% increase in calls to hotlines, etc. etc.
+I just read an article from Israel about the year-end report on violence against women; 15 women murdered this year by their significant other, 10% increase in calls to hotlines, etc. etc.

 This is not nothing new to me.
 Back when I was teaching Krav Maga in the Israeli high school system I would bring newspaper clippings and statistics making the very same point; every seven hours, on average, a rape is reported in Israel, 1 of every 4 women who attend an American college will report a rape before graduating, etc. etc. The result?
-Nothing, nada, the girls did not pay attention, they did not feel like participating, they preferred to treat this as a free period as it was not being taught by their regular teacher and they would not be tested on the material.
+Nothing, nada, the girls did not pay attention, they did not feel like participating in my Krav Maga class, they preferred to treat this as a free period as it was not being taught by their regular teacher and they would not be tested or graded on the material.
 They showed total disrespect for the class.
-As a result I did not continue teaching in this program.
+As a result, I did not continue teaching in this program.